-Anomalous upper-level (200-hPa) westerly winds were observed over the eastern Pacific.
+Anomalous upper-level (200-hPa) westerly winds were observed over the eastern Pacific, while easterly winds were evident just east of the Date Line.

 Intraseasonal Variability

 Intraseasonal variability in the atmosphere (wind and pressure), which is often related to the Madden-Julian Oscillation (MJO), can significantly impact surface and subsurface conditions across the Pacific Ocean.